 It was observed that staff offered choices to patients throughout the day which included preferences for what clothes they wanted to wear and where and how they wished to spend their time.
-Patients could have a lie in or stay up late to watch TV if they wished and they were given the choice of where to sit and where to take their meals; some patients preferred to spend most of the time in their room and staff were observed supporting patients to make these choices.
+Patients could have a lie in or stay up late to watch TV if they wished and they were given the choice of where to sit and where to take their meals.